 My research combines structural and reduced-form approaches in labor and applied microeconomics to study how different frictions and policies shape labor-market and educational outcomes.
 I work on questions related to wage setting, labor-market power, and the evaluation of public policies.

-I will be on the 2025-26 academic job market.
+I am on the 2025-26 academic job market!
 You can find my CV here.

-Before joining the LSE, I completed a Master’s in Economics at Pontificia Universidad Católica de Chile (PUC-Chile) and held research and teaching positions at PUC-Chile, the University of Chile, the Central Bank of Chile, and CLAPES UC.
+Before joining the LSE, I completed a Master’s in Economics at Pontificia Universidad Católica de Chile (PUC-Chile).
+I held research/teaching positions at PUC-Chile, the University of Chile, the Central Bank of Chile, and CLAPES UC.